The WAGS Philosophy

 The Wednesday Afternoon Golf Society (WAGS) is a social golf society in Hong Kong which has been established for over 20 years, arranging regular golf events for members and their guests throughout the year, We are an extremely active society - annually we hold over 30 events in Hong Kong, China, and Macau and in normal times arrange three tours in Asia with smaller boutique outings planned for further afield.
-We also host the biggest amateur golf event in Hong Kong - the WAGS Annual Charity Golf Day.
+We also host the biggest amateur golf event in Hong Kong - the WAGS Annual Golf Day.

 WAGS, like any club or society has a culture that binds members together:

 The first and most obvious part of our culture is golf.
 We welcome anyone who loves golf - it does not matter who you are or what your background is.
 We have members from very low handicaps through to beginners.
 As long as it's accepted by the rules of golf it's accepted by us.
 Good golf exists at every level not just those who shoot in 70s.
 We ask that every member gets and maintains a GHIN handicap because knowing and then beating your handicap at any level is a cause for celebration.
 We only ask that we all play as well as we can with respect to other players through, for example, the pace of play.
 Therefore, we expect our members to follow the rules of the game in all respects.
 However, ensuring that our golf should be and must remain fun is important to us.